ashgole/ashgole/Readme.md

 </h1>

 <h3 align='center'>
-  A Full Stack Developer with skillset of ReactJS, ThreeJS and NodeJS. <br/>
+  A Full Stack Developer with skillset of MERN, NEXTjs and ThreeJS.<br/>
-<a href="https://ashabb.netlify.app/">  We offer freelance web development using ReactJS, ThreeJS and NodeJS.</a>
+<a href="https://ashabb.netlify.app/">  We offer freelance web development using  MERN, NEXTjs and ThreeJS.</a>
 </h3>

 ### 🌐 Socials